ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 transceiver-capabilities:
 : A YANG grouping to define the transceiver capabilities (also called "modes") needed to determine optical signal compatibility.
+: When this grouping is used, the explicit-mode container shall be augmented with a leafref to an explicit mode template with the proper XPath which depends from where this grouping is actually used.

+> Examples of how the transceiver-capabilities grouping can be used and augmented with a leafref to an explicit mode template are provided in the YANG models defined in
+{{?I-D.ietf-ccamp-optical-impairment-topology-yang}} and {{?I-D.ietf-ccamp-dwdm-if-param-yang}}.

 standard-mode:
 : A YANG grouping for the standard modes defined in {{ITU-T_G.698.2}}.